georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ### Results

 After assessing both models, I determined that the <> model was the best performing model for determing fraud status.
-I based this decision on the performance metrics and roc/auc of both models after determining optimal features and thresholds and evaluating a smaller test trainset (80:20) and a slightly larger one (60:40).
+I based this decision on the performance metrics and ROC/AUC of both models.

 The performance metrics are as follows:

-**Accuracy Score** -
+**Accuracy Score**

   Logistic Regression: **83.12%** <br>
   Random Forest:  72.41%

-**Precision** -
+**Precision**

   Logistic Regression:  **62.22%**<br>
   Random Forest: 43.16%

-**Recall** -
+**Recall**

   Logistic Regression: **73.86%**<br>
   Random Forest: 54.67%